 Repairs & Maintenance

-At Quality Air we highly recommend having your system serviced at least once a year to maintain efficiency and increase lifespan for up to 20 years or more.
+At Quality Air we highly recommend having your system serviced annually at a minimum, to maintain efficiency and increase lifespan for up to 20 years or more.
 A ducted air conditioning system is an intelligent operating machine that requires maintenance to have great performance, just like any machine.
 A service is used to prevent faults in your system in the future.

 - All system operations

 - Panels for tightness and seal

 - Cleaning of return air filter/s